 Are stream temperatures in the Farmington watershed remaining suitable for trout?
 Is the temperature of our streams gradually rising as we experience climate change?
 Can other changes in streams be related to changes in temperature?
 To answer these and other questions, FRWA does stream temperature monitoring in partnership with CT DEEP and US EPA.

 Water temperature is monitored at several locations in the watershed with HOBO data loggers.
+We currently have 13 deployed for 2021-2022 throughout the upper and lower Farmington River Watershed.
 These are automatic recording devices that can be placed in a stream bottom for weeks or months until they are retrieved for a data download.
 Placing HOBOs in the spring and retrieving them in the fall has its challenges—high flows and the shifting rocks on the streambed can make it difficult or impossible to find a HOBO again.
 Even curious stream-walkers may remove one.
 Despite occasional losses, the rescued HOBOs are a valuable source of long-term information about stream temperatures.